aethonholdings/aethon-arion-server/README.md

 ## API

-The code implements the following API.
+The code implements the API specified under `./docs/api`.

 At present there is no node authentication, JWT and https so the application is meant to be run on a local rather than public network.